DS219/github-fun/2-changes.md

 Then to push your committed changes from your local machine to the remote GitHub repo, where others can see it or clone it, use:
 `git push origin master`

-This should prompt you for your GitHub username and password.
-You won't see your password on the screen as you type it in.

 Then you should see:
 ```
 Enumerating objects: 4, done.